S-S-JHOTHEESHWAR/VSD-RISC-V-SoC-Tapeout-Program/week4/day1/readme.md

 ![im1](im1.png)
 ![im2](im2.png)

+- x-axis -> Vds | y-axis -> Id | each red line has a different Vgs value

 ## 🧠 Summary
 SPICE simulation is a powerful tool that bridges the gap between **theory and real circuit behavior**, making it a cornerstone in CMOS and VLSI design verification.